flinders-university/bridging-the-gap/README.md

 This web platform supports the project team, industry contacts and schools to engage in industry placements (work integrated learning), research participation and a public facing CMS.

+## Features

+* Content management system
+* Learning objects
+* User management
+* Industry database and engagement tracking
+* Contact management
+* Compliance reporting
+* Multi user blog interface
+* Research data collection (surveys)
+* Research data management (consent)

 ## Technical Details

-This platform is designed and tested to operate on Heroku.
+This platform is designed and tested to operate on Heroku using AWS as the 'static' storage in the Sydney region for research data storage, etc.

 ### Ruby version